pyladiesams/building-ai-agents-nov2025/workshop/README.md

 Just like any other software, we need to test and benchmark the performance of our agent.
 Treat it like running a machine learning experiment and measure the performance of the model, which is our agent.

-The most efficient way to test the performance of our agent is to run it against a significant number of test cases automatically with another Python scripts.
-Record the results and analyse them.
-We will perform the same after tweaking with the agent so we can compare the performance of our agent before and after we make changes..
+The most efficient way to test the performance of our agent is to run it against a significant number of test cases automatically with another Python script, record the results and analyse them.
+We will perform the same after tweaking with the agent so we can compare the performance of our agent before and after we make changes.

 ### Performance improvement plans